symfony-cmf/symfony-cmf-docs/bundles/simple-cms.rst

 For a simple example installation of the bundle check out the `Symfony CMF Standard Edition <https://github.com/symfony-cmf/symfony-cmf-standard>`_

+You can find an introduction to the bundle in the `Getting started <../getting-started/simplecms>`_ section.

 The `CMF website <https://github.com/symfony-cmf/symfony-cmf-website/>`_ is another application using the SimpleCmsBundle.